mgharris97/external-apis-bootcamp-demo/README.md

 This Spring Boot project is the starter for **External APIs in Spring Boot** (RestClient and WebClient).
-Students do **not** build this from scratch - the scaffolding (interfaces, config, controller) is already in place, and you implement the client logic behind it.
+Students do **not** build this from scratch - the core (interfaces, config, controller) is already in place, and you implement the RestClient & WebClient logic behind it.

 ## Domain